MEET THE ALLIANCE

 I am a 7-year resident of Dresher together with my husband Joe and three kids who attend Jarrettown and Sandy Run.
 I moved to Upper Dublin because of the amazing schools and community.
 As a resident in UD, I founded an organization which has been providing before/aftercare, summer camp and a community of support for working families for the past 5 years.
 Our program provided onsite care during COVID shutdowns and the school closures after the tornado.
 I have served the district on the Strategic Planning Committee and the Adolescent Sleepiness Taskforce.
 In terms of service to the township, I am currently serving my second term on the Upper Dublin Human Relations Commission, which works to eliminate discrimination and harassment through education, communication, mediation, and outreach.

 My educational background includes a bachelors from Allegheny College (Go Gators!), a masters from Thomas Jefferson University and a doctorate from Temple University.
 Professionally, I work full-time in the public schools as an occupational therapist for Bucks County Intermediate Unit.
 I have been working in the field of pediatric occupational therapy for 22 years with specific expertise in Autism, mental health promotion, and complex disabilities.
 During my career, I have also worked at a pediatric health system and on faculty at a local university.
 Through service to the school board, I seek to affect change that will help Upper Dublin students to be valued by their school community in light of their unique qualities.
 Each student should be afforded every opportunity to reach their fullest potential!
 Our educators and administrators are doing an exemplary job but there is always room for improvement.
-In my free time, I enjoy hiking, running, and travelling.
+In my free time, I enjoy hiking, running, and traveling.

 I am running for a second term as a member of the UD Board of School Directors in order to continue to be a part of the School District’s ongoing work to provide excellent educational opportunities for all children of the District.
 A product of public education myself, I am a firm believer in the importance of public education, as reflected in both of my children being products of Upper Dublin’s schools.
 In my first term on the Board, I have served in a number of different capacities, including as Chair of the Policy Committee, as Vice-President of the Board and, currently, as President of the Board.
 I am proud to work with the other dedicated members of the School Board, and am honored to work side-by-side with our District’s strong leadership team, especially our Superintendent, Dr. Yanni.
 The role of the School Board is an important one as the Board provides broader governance for the District, without micromanaging day-to-day matters that are properly left to the District’s administration.